Move back one step Move forward one step Show themes of website

 Momma Haruko and Michael Matto 2007.
 A companion to the history of the English language.
 Oxford: Blackwell.

 Mufwene, Salikoko 2001.
 The ecology of language evolution.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

-Mugglestone, Lynda 2006.
+Mugglestone, Lynda 2012.
 The Oxford history of English.
-Oxford: University Press.
+Update edition.
+Oxford: Oxford University Press.

 Nevalainen, Terttu and Helena Raumolin-Brunberg 2003.
 Historical Sociolinguistics.
 Language Change in Tudor and Stuart England.
 Longman Linguistics Library.
 London: Longman.

 Nevalainen, Terttu 2004.
 An Introduction to Early Modern English.
-Edinburgh: University Press.
+Edinburgh: Edinburgh University Press.

 Nevalainen, Terttu and Sanna-Kaisa Tanskanen (eds) 2004.
 Letter Writing, Special issue of Historical Pragmatics 5:2.